 They don’t grab you and just stand there in front of you.
 They want you out of your wheelchair so they can either stomp on your head, or kick you in the kidneys and ribs, or sit on your chest so they can either pound you senseless or smash your head into the pavement.
 What this means is that the attacker doesn’t stop moving, pressuring, and attacking you until he achieves his immediate goal of knocking you out of your wheelchair because that is the thing he set out to do.

-Now as wheelchair users we know how easily we fall out our wheelchairs.
+As wheelchair users, we know how easily we fall out our wheelchairs.
 We fall over backwards when we inadvertently lean back too far, when dancing with an overly enthusiastic dance partner, when carrying too heavy of a backpack, etc. We fall forwards when our front wheels sink into soft terrain, when we hit a large crack in the sidewalk, when we try to pick up something too heavy in front of us.
 We fall over sideways when going across a side slope and we reach down the hill.
 Now let’s imagine that some aggressive motivated person wants to make us fall.
 The reality is that it will happen despite our best efforts to prevent it.

 Yes.
 But what about that devastating strike to the groin?
 The problem with this “counter-attack” is that it is launched from your aggressor’s “Kill-Zone”, the place where he has maximum power and advantage.
 The place where he can tee off on your head with an overwhelming downward blow, or blast you over backwards with a strong push to your chest or shoulders.
 Because of his height, superior base, and lower body mechanics, his Kill-Zone is much more powerful than your Kill-Zone.
 It is the same as fighting against a flame thrower with a blow torch.
 You think you and your blow torch are tough stuff until you meet the man with the flame thrower.

 When you fight the padded man, your natural response is to punch with a closed tight fist.
 It “feels” the most effective.
 Without the power generated from the lower body and core, open handed strikes feel weak and ineffective.
-The problem is that when punching a real skull, closed fist punching will get you a broken hand.
+The problem is that when punching a real skull, closed fist punching will likely get you a broken hand.
 It is slow and requires chambering.
 And without Hollywood style acting, punching is weak and ineffective without use of the lower body and core.